-The Windows Screen Reader Primer: All the Basics and More is a new book written by David Kingsbury, Assistive Technology Instructor at the Carroll Center for the Blind.
-It’s meant to help JAWS, NVDA, and Windows Narrator users work more effectively with the most important PC applications—like Microsoft Office, email clients, and web browsers.
+The second edition of The Windows Screen Reader Primer: All the Basics and More is now out.
+We are making it available to you for free in Word and ePub formats.
+It is authored by David Kingsbury, an Assistive Technology Instructor at the Carroll Center for the Blind.
+The book is meant to help JAWS, NVDA, and Windows Narrator users work more effectively with the most important PC applications—like Microsoft Office, email clients, and web browsers.
 These applications include the Windows operating system, the four primary Office Suite applications (Word, Outlook, Excel and PowerPoint), and the three most commonly used web browsers (Google Chrome, Microsoft Edge, and Mozilla Firefox).
-Dropbox and OneDrive, two popular cloud-based file-sharing programs, are also covered.
+Dropbox, OneDrive, and Google Drive for Desktop, the three most popular cloud-based file-sharing programs, are also covered.
 So too is Adobe Acrobat Reader for accessing PDF files.
+A new chapter on participating in, scheduling, and hosting Zoom meetings is included in this second edition.
+So too is an appendix on using academic style guides for formatting Word documents.
 A glossary with over 100 definitions of computer-related terms and a set of practice exercises are also included.

 The book is intended for both beginners and intermediate users.
-While all the basics are covered, those already possessing a fair amount of experience using screen reader programs in the Windows environment will find useful tools and techniques to enhance their skills further.
+While all the basics are covered, those already possessing a fair amount of experience using screen reader programs in the Windows environment will find useful tools and techniques to further enhance their skills.

 If you appreciate this free resource, we hope you will support our organization by choosing to make a gift today.
 Your support allows us to continue providing free training resources for people with vision loss.

 To receive your free digital copy of The Windows Screen Reader Primer: All the Basics and More, please fill out the information below.
 One download per person limit.